Norse-IoT/snipeit-backup/README.md

 # snipeit-backup

-For context, Tyler installed snipeit on a raspberry pi to act as our asset manager.
+For context, Tyler installed [Snipe-IT](https://snipeitapp.com/) on a [Raspberry Pi](https://www.raspberrypi.com/) to act as our asset manager.

 # Backups